mSvcBench/muBench/Docs/Example.md

 ```

 ## 1. Generate the service mesh of the MicroService Application
-We start with the generation of the service mesh.
+We start with the generation of the service mesh that eventually produces two files `servicemesh.json` and `servicemesh.png`.
+The .png is a picture of the generated mesh.
+Service mesh detail can be seen [here](../ServiceMeshGenerator/README.md)

 ```shell
 cd MicroServiceSimulator/ServiceMeshGenerator